 We use lighting to provide the body with all the right cues.
 In the morning and in the evening, we go through the whole house and adjust the lighting.
 We know many people that do this.
 We've heard it called called "lamp o'clock" and "lamp-thirty".
-In and of itself this is a routine.
-But more than that, we notice that the intensity of the lighting in the room supports whatever we're doing.
+This commonly shared routine is an example of how lighting effects our behavior.
+We instinctively know that the intensity of the lighting in the room supports whatever we're doing.

 For example, at bedtime, we each walk in to our bedrooms and see the soft glow of our bedside lamps inviting us into our sanctuary to relax and feel at peace at the end of the day.
 It triggers our habit of a few minutes of reading, and sets us gently on our way to a restful night's sleep.

 So when we are designing lighting in our homes, we want our lighting to support our daily routines as well as our mental, physical, and emotional needs.

 When you are designing a space, consider everything that will be within that space, and why it will be in that space.
 Think about the energy each piece brings to the whole, and the effect of that energy on you.
 One of our favorite services we offer is Room Readings, where we identify the energy in the room based on existing pieces, and identify missing items the space needs to feel complete and satisfied.

 We can always sense a fragmented design, buying one thing at a time.
 It makes it more challenging to create the environment you want.
 Even if you don't have the ability to purchase everything at once, PLAN everything at once.
 And always remember that one of the primary forces in a room is the lighting.

 With that in mind, here are a few simple home lighting tips from the mind of an interior designer.

 Invest in quality fixtures